 Top World War 2 Books Set in the United States

-If you loved The Art Forger, you will equally enjoy indie author Arthur Hittner’s lesser-known title, Artist, Solider, Lover, Muse.
+If you loved The Art Forger, you will equally enjoy indie author Arthur Hittner’s lesser-known title, Artist, Soldier, Lover, Muse.
 Based loosely on artist Harold J. Rabinovitz (1915-1944) as well as prominent baseball players and painters, fall into the NYC social scene in the 1930s and ’40s.
 Artist, Solider… is one of my favorite historical fiction WWII romance novels of 2018.

 Jodi Picoult is a hit or miss author for me.
 The Storyteller shares multiple characters’ perspectives about the past and present.
+Although not typically known for World War II books, Picoult paints a memorable picture.

 Sage is a small town baker with a scar on her face that acts as a constant reminder of losing her mom in a car crash.
 A loner and unable to forgive herself, she meets an older man, Josef, at her grief group.
 Josef confesses that he has committed terrible atrocities and wants to die with Sage’s help.